-Regular readers of this blog are all too aware of the dangers that are starting to manifest regarding global warming.
+Regular readers of this blog are all too aware of the dangers that are starting to manifest regarding climate change.
 Given the reality of 2012 being the hottest year on record, and other climate change related disasters such as Superstorm Sandy, why isn’t more being done domestically and globally to avert this crisis?
 The answer is in our psychology as humans.

-Anthony Leiserowitz, Director of the Yale Project on Climate Change Communication and a Research Scientist at the School of Forestry and Environmental Studies at Yale University, specializes in human behavior, in particular the psychology of risk perception and decision making as it relates to global warming.
+Anthony Leiserowitz, Director of the Yale Project on Climate Change Communication and a Research Scientist at the School of Forestry and Environmental Studies at Yale University, specializes in human behavior, in particular the psychology of risk perception and decision making as it relates to climate change.
 He is an expert on U.S. and international perception of climate change risks, support and opposition for climate policies, and willingness to make individual behavioral change.
 Leiserowitz points to humans’ needs to tangibly experience phenomena in order to connect with it on a deeper level.
 The first problem with the issue is that we cannot see carbon dioxide.
-Perhaps if we could see blue smoke, for example, billowing around us we would be more motivated to immediately tackle global warming.
+Perhaps if we could see blue smoke, for example, billowing around us we would be more motivated to immediately tackle climate change.

 Many people do not understand how a few degrees one way or the other will make a difference to the planet.
 Leiserowitz likened it to a fever in an episode titled, “Encore: Ending the Silence on Climate Change” this month on Bill Moyer & Company.
 “People often will say, ‘Wow, you know, four, five degrees, that doesn’t sound like very much.
 I mean, I see the temperature change more from night to day.’
 But it’s the wrong way to think about it.
 I mean, think about when you get sick and you get a fever, okay.
 Your body is usually at, you know, 98.7 degrees.”